rafaelescrich/sidecar-iot-dashboard/README.md

 ## 1. Launch the IoT Dashboard

-**Choose where you will deploy the Dashboard.** The Developer/End User Dashboard is based on NodeJS and talks to the Sidecar backend.
+**Choose where you will deploy the Dashboard.** The Developer/End User Dashboard is based on Node.js and talks to the Sidecar backend.
 It's portable and can be deployed locally, Google Cloud or Amazon Web Services or another Raspberry Pi.

 **Decide Raspberry Pi + PC/Mac Configuration.** The device driver runs on the Raspberry and the hosted dashboard runs on your PC/Mac or cloud.
 If running locally: the Raspberry and PC/Mac must be on the same network range.
 If you are hosting the dashboard the Raspberry must be able to connect to the dashboard via the internet.
 An ideal first test situation is a Raspberry with keyboard & monitor on the same network as a PC/Mac.